 \subsection{An Integral-Form Immersed Boundary Method}

 As previously mentioned, the immersed boundary method can be both ill-posed and ill-conditioned due to enforcing the no-slip constraint at a set of (possibly changing) discrete node locations.
-Therefore, we propose a new formulation that integrates the original immersed boundary method along the solid-body boundary as shown in Figure \ref{fig:immersed_boundary}:
+Therefore, we propose a new formulation that integrates the original immersed boundary method along the solid-body boundary as shown in Fig.~\ref{fig:immersed_boundary}:

 where $\oint dS$ denotes a surface integral.
-We discretize \eqref{eq:continuous_weak_form_immersed_boundary} with piecewise-linear interpolation of the boundary.
-The discrete delta function is then integrated along each linear interpolant, resulting in another convolution matrix for the following discretized immersed boundary method:
+We discretize \eqref{eq:continuous_weak_form_immersed_boundary} with piecewise-linear interpolation along the boundary.
+The discrete delta function is then integrated along each linear interpolant, resulting in another convolution matrix for the following discretized immersed-boundary method:

 where $\bar{E}$ is the integrated convolution matrix.
 Rather than explicitly formulating a forcing term such as \eqref{eq:continuous_immersed_boundary_force}, we simply differentiate through \eqref{eq:discrete_integral_immersed_boundary} as seen in \eqref{eq:robot_velocity_variational}-\eqref{eq:fluid_velocity_variational}.